datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 .. rubric:: Footnotes

+.. [#f1] It may seem like an unnecessary duplicated effort to record the names of contained files or certain file properties as metadata in a dataset already containing these files.
+However, metadata can be very useful whenever the primary data can't be shared, for example due to its large size or sensitive nature, allowing consumers to, for example, derive anonymized information, aggregate data with search queries, or develop code and submit it to the data holders to be ran on their behalf.

-.. [#f1] `JSON <https://en.wikipedia.org/wiki/JSON>`_ is a language-independent, open and lightweight data interchange format.
+.. [#f2] `JSON <https://en.wikipedia.org/wiki/JSON>`_ is a language-independent, open and lightweight data interchange format.
 Data is represented as human readable text, organized in key-value pairs (e.g., 'name': 'Bob') or arrays, and thus easily readable by both humans and machines.
 A *JSON object* is a collection of key-value pairs.
 Its enclosed in curly brackets, and individual pairs in the object are separated by commas.

+.. [#f3] what is a time stamp